evanhantman/CardLists/README.md

 | **Go**         | `src/go/main.go`        |
 | **TypeScript** | `src/ts/index.ts`       |

-These examples show how to parse the JSON files and access card data in each respective language.
+These examples demonstrate how to parse JSON data and work with it effectively, making it easier to build applications or tools for collectors and developers.

 ## License

 All JSON files in this repository are licensed under the MIT License.
-You are free to use, modify, and distribute this data as long as the original license is retained.
+This ensures you can freely use, modify, and distribute the data while retaining proper attribution.

 ## How to Contribute

-We welcome contributions to improve and expand the dataset.
-Here’s how you can contribute:
+We welcome contributions to expand and enhance this repository.
+To contribute:

 1. Fork this repository.
-2. Add or update a card set in the appropriate JSON format.
+2. Add or update a card set in JSON format.
-3. Ensure your JSON file is compliant with our `schema.json` file.
+3. Ensure your JSON complies with the `schema.json` file.
-4. Submit a pull request with a detailed description of your changes.
+4. Submit a pull request with a description of your changes.

-Please note that all pull requests must pass the validation build action, which uses **ajv-cli** to validate the JSON files against our `schema.json`.
-If your JSON file does not pass validation, the pull request will not be accepted.
+All pull requests are validated using ajv-cli to ensure JSON files meet schema requirements.
+Validation must pass for the request to be merged.

-Please ensure your contributions adhere to the following guidelines:
+Guidelines for contributors:

-- Use consistent formatting as shown in the example.
+- Use consistent formatting as shown in the examples.
-- Verify the accuracy of the card data.
+- Double-check the accuracy of card data.

 ## Contact

-If you have any questions or suggestions, feel free to open an issue or reach out via GitHub.
+For questions or suggestions, feel free to open an issue or reach out through GitHub.

-Thank you for supporting this open-source project!
+By supporting this project, you’re contributing to a comprehensive resource for sports card data enthusiasts, developers, and collectors alike.